Breaking websocket API change

 Requires a websocket library.

-import WebSocket from 'ws'; const ws = new WebSocket('wss://ws.backpack.tf/events'); ws.on('open', function open() { console.log("websocket running") }) function handleEvent(e) { switch (e.event) { case 'listing-update': console.log(`listing ${e.payload.id} by ${e.payload.user.id} was updated (or created).`) break; case 'listing-delete': console.log(`listing ${e.payload.id} by ${e.payload.user.id} was deleted.`) break; } } ws.on('message', data => { const json = JSON.parse(data) // forwards-compatible support of the batch mode, if you did not set the batch-test header. if (json instanceof Array) { json.forEach(handleEvent) // handles the new event format } else { handleEvent(json) // old event-per-frame message format - DEPRECATED! } });
+import WebSocket from 'ws'; const ws = new WebSocket('wss://ws.backpack.tf/events'); ws.on('open', function open() { console.log("websocket running") }) function handleEvent(e) { switch (e.event) { case 'listing-update': console.log(`listing ${e.payload.id} by ${e.payload.user.id} was updated (or created).`) break; case 'listing-delete': console.log(`listing ${e.payload.id} by ${e.payload.user.id} was deleted.`) break; } } ws.on('message', data => { JSON.parse(data).forEach(handleEvent) });

 Connecting with the batch-test header